What To Do If You Failed a Job Interview

 Show The Interviewer How Valuable Feedback Is To You.

-You have to be willing to accept feedback regardless of whether it’s positive or negative.
+You have to be willing to accept feedback, whether positive or negative.
 Despite the fact that it might be challenging, this is crucial for your growth.

-Applying through a recruiter may make it simpler for you to get a response because they often have established contacts with businesses and you can usually count on them for open feedback after interviews.
+Applying through a recruiter may make getting a response simpler because they often have established contacts with businesses, and you can usually count on them for open feedback after interviews.

 Learn Ways To Properly Follow Up After Interviews